SkiFire13/master-thesis/chapters/background/7-strategy-improvement.typ

   Let $G = (V_0, V_1, E, p)$ be a parity game.
 A relevance ordering $<$ is a total order that extends the partial order induced by the $p$ function.
 In particular $<$ is such that $forall u, v. p(u) < p(v) => u < v$.
 ]

 It should be noted that in general multiple relevance orderings can exist for a given parity game, and usually an arbitrary one can be picked.
-The specific choice can affect the efficiency, but it is unclear how this can affect
+The specific choice can affect the efficiency, but it is currently unclear how different choices impact on efficiency and if some heuristic can be devised to guide this choice.

 #definition("positive and negative vertices")[
   Let $G = (V_0, V_1, E, p)$ be a parity game.
 We define $V_+ = { v in V | p(v) "is even" }$ and $V_- = { v in V | p(v) "is odd" }$.